dmahapatro/ng-breaking-bad/README.md

  - Add Test Cases.
  - Algorithm to determine whether to prefer lower atomic number elements (atomic num < 20) over higer ones.
  - Incorporate the exact fonts from Breaking Bad logo.
- - Add Breaking Bad theme audio to the page.
+ - Add Breaking Bad theme audio to the page. - Done

 Everyone is welcome to add stuff to it.
 Lets make this as interactive as we can.
 <h3>Walter White is not dead.
-He is still in out mind and heart.</h3>
+He still lives in our mind and heart.</h3>